JerryD10/ansible-vault/README.md

 * In order to get started, we need to set up our two VMs as given in the [CM workshop](https://github.com/CSC-DevOps/CM).

 ## Sample Playbook
-The sample playbook consists of a few roles to install maven and git, create a directory and a file, and copy this from to the remote server.
+The sample playbook consists of a few roles to install maven and git, create a directory and a file, and copy this to the remote server.
 There are three variables files that are used.

 To run the plays,